pydeep9026/portfolio-website-windows11/README.md

 <br/>

-* **Skill icons**: The icons section used in the Skill component's icon section was not created by me, but rather the original code was converted from TypeScript to JavaScript by me.
+* **Skill icons**: The icons section used in the Skill component was not created by me, but rather the original code was converted from TypeScript to JavaScript by me.
 Unfortunately, I cannot find the link to the original code anymore.

 <br/>